jackyzha0/jackyzha0.github.io/content/posts/bias-bug.md

 Today, tech giants deploy AI to dictate what we see, hear, buy – even feel and think.
 They control what kind of news we see every morning, suggest places to go, and even drive our cars.
 In order for us to have a healthy relationship with this technology, we have to adapt as quickly as it is advancing.
 In doing so, we need to ask ourselves: what kind of decisions AI should be allowed to make?

-### What kind of decisions AI should be allowed to make?

 Sure, most of you in the audience may be comfortable letting an AI decide what kind of music to add to your Spotify playlist, but when an AI needs to decide what kind of jail time a criminal should face we all get a little squeamish.

 In fact, let me give you a few examples of decisions that AI make every single day and see whether you would be comfortable with an AI making that same decision.